nhselect/step1-training/content/user-guide/administrator/02-centre-management/configuring-centre-details/edit-centre-details/index.md

 ![](/img/ccm-ca_centre-configuration_centre-support-details.png)

-* If you are an existing DLS centre, Learners completing other proficiency frameworks on the platform will also see these details, so it is important you are specific about Steps
+* If you are an existing DLS centre, Learners completing other proficiency frameworks on the platform will also see these details, so it is important you select the appropriate proficiency
 * We suggest you add something like:

   > Need support for proficiencies?
 Contact \[add email address], \[add telephone contact number], \[add opening hours])